 - A self-directed brokerage account: A widely underutilized feature of many 401(k) programs, self-directed brokerage accounts allow participants to become more nimble, active investors by opening up a wealth of additional, low-cost investment possibilities.
 A self-directed account may enable access to ETFs and individual stocks and bonds, plus ultra-conservative mutual funds and those that track sectors and asset classes that aren’t covered by managed funds in standard 401(k) accounts (like real estate, emerging market and international stocks, commodities and alternative assets).

 Despite the many merits for investors, however, two recommendations about self-directed accounts would be to limit investment allocation to no more than 15% of total retirement assets and to manage expenses by only selecting low-cost funds and investments.

 Elsewhere, beyond the quintessential 401(k) accounts, IRAs are known for utility and affording investors the additional freedom and flexibility to short the market using inverse ETFs as well as use tools like options which can be invaluable for generating returns despite prevailing bear market conditions.

-In all, IRAs and the aforementioned self-directed brokerage accounts can provide investors ample opportunity to use a more active approach that’s better-suited for bear market conditions than traditional buy-and-hold investing.
+In all, IRAs and the aforementioned self-directed brokerage accounts can provide investors ample opportunity to use a more active approach that’s better-suited for bear market conditions than traditional buy-and-hold bear market investing strategies.